hantsy/spring-r2dbc-sample/docs/database-client.md

 > In a Spring Boot application, just needs to add *spring-boot-webflux-starter* into your dependencies.

-Like the `DataSource` of Jdbc support, to activate R2dbc, declare a `ConnectionFactory` bean instead.
+Like the `DataSource`  beans  of the Jdbc support, to activate R2dbc feature, declare a `ConnectionFactory` bean instead.

 ```java
 @Bean